EQUAL OPPORTUNITIES LAW - EMPLOYMENT SOLICITORS

-Equal opportunities are an area of employment law that refers to a person’s legal right to equal access to employment.
+Equal opportunities are an area of employment law that refers to a person’s legal right to equal access to employment benefits.
 Employees should be selected based on their skills and experience rather than their sex, race or age.
 Equal opportunities law also includes equal access to promotions and training.
-If an employer violates an equal opportunities law, the employee subjected to the discrimination can bring a claim before the Employment Tribunal.
-That employee may be eligible to receive substantial compensation.
+If an employer violates equal opportunities legislation, the employee subjected to the discrimination can bring a claim for compensation before the Employment Tribunal.

 - race